Seat time, and instruction.

 So Fire Laps isn't just data logging and analysis.
 They've got the awesome ability to create groups and track everyone in them.
 They can also do live event lap information as well!

-Speaking of... hopefully this community link works and we can start to get more C5 Corvette folks together sharing their data in the Fire Laps C5 Corvette Community I created!
+Speaking of... check out this community link to a C5 Corvette specific group!
+Hopefully we can start to get more C5 Corvette folks together and sharing their data in the Fire Laps C5 Corvette Community I created!

 Another great win for Fire Laps is it's event feature.
 You can see lap times and data live and see just what everyone is up to... and not just their lap times and standings like with many offerings that rely on transponders, this is actual full on GPS data logged sessions of the competition!